 If one Customer submits multiple short-term requests with equal priority and no other Customer submits requests within the window, the lottery allocation methodology will result in offering available capacity in order of AREF number.

-Unscheduled Firm (Network and PTP) Release Time
+Unscheduled Firm Release Time

 DEF uses the reservations (firm and non-firm) when evaluating a request for transmission service and evaluating/posting ATC.
-The firm reservation capacity not scheduled for the current hour and the next four hours is released for sale as nonfirm.
-The exception to this practice is the transmission reservation associated with a dynamic schedule (load or generation following service) which is not released, but is subject to the standard scheduling guidelines.
+Any firm reservation capacity which isnot scheduled for the current hour and the next four hours is released for sale as nonfirm.

-Firm transmission service reservation capacity not scheduled by the release time will be included in the available non-firm ATC values posed for the current and next four hours.
-Transmission customers can then submit a nonfirm reservation request for the available non-firm ATC.
-The Transmission Customer should be aware that schedules using this non-firm service are subject to being curtailed as part of the TLR process as a non-firm product and can also be reduced pro-rata to make room for any firm schedule submitted by the original firm reservation owner.
+Firm transmission service reservation capacity not scheduled by the release time will be included in the available non-firm ATC values posted for the current and next four hours.
+Transmission customers can then submit a non-firm reservation request for available non-firm ATC.
+The Transmission Customer should be aware that schedules using this non-firm service are subject to being curtailed as part of the TLR process or local procedure as a non-firm product.

 Although the unscheduled firm service is made available on a non-firm basis, the firm transmission reservation owner still has rights to use the product with a firm schedule.
 Should the firm Transmission Customer desire to schedule on a firm reservation, or increase the schedule on an existing tag using a firm reservation after the release time for same day or next day use, the Tag should be submitted a minimum of 45 minutes before the start of the scheduled service.
 Non-firm schedules may have to be reduced on a transmission priority and pro-rate basis to make room for the firm schedule.
 If the schedule impacts a path that currently has a TLR in effect, the scheduling rules associated with the TLR process should be followed.